Kitware/LidarView/LVCore/LidarPlugin/Testing/README.md

 Finaly re generate LidarView with cmake, in order to create a new 'generateTestData.py' file and add a new test in the `CMakeList.txt`.

-Don't forget to commit your change!
+Don't forget to commit your changes!

-**Requirement for HDL-64 live calibration**: Your PCAP file need to have at least 12480 packets for it to works.
-The live calibration mode computes the calibration from appended received data packet and it's the minimum required to compute it correctly (the rolling calibration data span 4160 datapacket, but LidarView requires some redondancy to be on the safe side).
+**Requirement for HDL-64 live calibration**:
+The live calibration mode computes the calibration on the fly from latest received data packet.
+Therefore your PCAP file needs to have a minimum of 12480 packets for it be computed correctly.

+Note: The rolling calibration data span 4160 datapacket, but 3x redundancy is required to eliminate side-effects.